Can You Use A Wye For Venting?

 IPC 901.2.1 regulation reads:

-There are many methods to vent a toilet, including common venting, circuit venting, and wet venting.
+There are many toilet venting methods, including standard venting, circuit venting, and wet venting.

 To help you out, we found this very detailed guide on how to do a simple conventional vent.